willclarktech/blog/index.md

 ---
 {% include JB/setup %}

+The main purpose of this blog is to keep an updated record of the steps involved in creating a web application, covering the process—

+* from inception to production and beyond,
+* from the most abstract overview of the process to incredibly specific suggestions (e.g. what to type in the command line),
+* from the perspective of someone interested in every aspect of building a web application (no matter how far things get from programming),
+* from the perspective of someone aiming to do everything the right way from the outset.

 ## Getting started

 [Start here] with web development steps at the most abstract level.
 You can navigate to more specific steps from there.